zhutao100/qwen-code/docs/users/features/sandbox.md

 **"Operation not permitted"**

 - Operation requires access outside sandbox.
-- Try more permissive profile or add mount points.
+- On macOS Seatbelt: try a more permissive `SEATBELT_PROFILE`.
+- On Docker/Podman: verify the workspace is mounted and your command doesn’t require access outside the project directory.

 **Missing commands**

-- Add to custom Dockerfile.
-- Install via `sandbox.bashrc`.
+- Container sandbox: add them via `.qwen/sandbox.Dockerfile` or `.qwen/sandbox.bashrc`.
+- Seatbelt: your host binaries are used, but the sandbox may restrict access to some paths.

 **Network issues**